alimid/surface_friction/README.md

 The scripts are used for the calculations done in this preprint: https://arxiv.org/abs/2107.04010.

-The finished trained and tuned regression model and classification model is avilable as JSON and txt files.
+The finished trained and tuned regression model and classification model are avilable as JSON files.